 Hey!
-If you're reading this, you’re interested in one of the biggest trends in recent marketing history, so give yourself a pat on the back.
+If you’re reading this, you’re interested in content marketing, one of the biggest trends in recent marketing history.
+So give yourself a pat on the back.
 Yes, content is king.

 Here are a few stats to support that statement:

-Why does content work so well?
-Because we live in a world where two things are increasingly happening: 1) we’re absolutely inundated with ads.
+Why does content marketing work so well?
+Because we live in a world where a couple of things are increasingly happening.
+First, we’re absolutely inundated with ads.
 Experts estimate that most people in this country see between 4,000 and 10,000 ads each day.
-The result of that deluge runs from mere ad blindness to taking steps to remove them; in 2018, one in four US internet users reported having ad block installed.
-2) we’re increasingly getting our news from the internet, and not always from legit sources.
-According to the Pew Research Center, in 2018 almost two thirds of people got their news and information through social media.
+The result of that deluge runs from mere ad blindness (“tuning” them out) to taking active steps to remove them; in 2018, one in four US internet users reported having an ad blocker installed.
+Second, we’re increasingly getting our news from the internet, and not always from legit sources.
+According to the Pew Research Center, in 2018 almost two-thirds of people got their news and information through social media.

-Combine those two things together: people who don’t like ads plus people who consume online information voraciously, and you can understand why content marketing works as well as it does.
+Now, combine those two things together: people who don’t like ads plus people who consume online information voraciously.
+You can understand why content marketing works as well as it does, right?
 It breaks through the ad noise and gives people the information they want, when and where they want it.

 Plus, when done well, content marketing costs very little to produce and continues to work hard for you long after you first put it out on the internet (and, in fact, often gains steam as people like and share it)—while traditional ads need a continuous supply of money to keep running.

 But what, you ask, exactly IS content marketing?